Professional Learning Events

 NMAAHC professional learning events are designed to stimulate your mind as a lifelong learner.

-- discuss strategies for seamlessly integrating African American primary sources into the classroom
+- Model strategies for integrating object-based learning and African American primary sources into the classroom

-- explore methods for discussing race and racism within the school environment
+- Explore methods for discussing the history of race and racism within the school environment